Jane Austen Patchwork

-It also includes the sashing strips in various lengths (a few shown here).
+With the Jane Austen Patchwork shape collection, you can print all of the shapes on fabric, including the sashing strips in various lengths (a few shown here).

 Features of this Shape Collection (PDF)